Cardiovascular and Interventional Radiological Society of Europe

 Why perform it?

-A further possible reason to have an angiography is as a pre-operative procedure, meaning your doctor would like a more detailed knowledge of your anatomy, as this knowledge is beneficial for procedures such as revascularisation (restoring blood to an area with a restricted blood supply), local tumour resection (surgically removing a tumour) and organ transplantation.
+A further possible reason to have an angiography is as a pre-operative procedure, meaning your doctor would like a more detailed knowledge of your anatomy.
+This knowledge is beneficial for procedures such as revascularisation (restoring blood to an area with a restricted blood supply), local tumour resection (surgically removing a tumour) and organ transplantation.

 What are the risks?